The Living Learning Communities

 Honors Residential Scholars Community

 The Honors Residential Scholars Community provides a cohort of Honors students with the opportunity to develop both local and global awareness through inquiry, discussion, and immersion.
-The community is open to qualified students of all academic majors who have been admitted to the Honors Program.
+The community is open to qualified students of all academic majors who have been admitted to the Honors College.
 A supplemental application is required, in addition to the primary housing application.
 First-generation college students, members of underrepresented groups, and students who demonstrate financial need are particularly encouraged to apply.

 Goals of the Honors LLC